NirvanaOn/NOW/README.md

 <img width="1897" height="974" alt="1" src="https://github.com/user-attachments/assets/fa08aecf-35c6-41eb-b305-f5157df1468d" />

-In the image above, we encrypted a shellcode using the NØW Word-Based Shellcode Tool.
-The original shellcode was first encrypted using the selected stream cipher (RC4 in this example) with the password "nirvana".
+In the image above, we encrypted a shellcode using the **NØW Word-Based Shellcode Tool**.
+The original shellcode was first encrypted using the selected stream cipher (**RC4** in this example) with the password **"nirvana"**.
 After encryption, each encrypted byte was mapped to words from a predefined word pool, producing a block of natural-looking text instead of obvious shellcode bytes.

-The generated output appears as normal prose containing words such as hope, bottle, spiral, fog, ink, and snow.
+The generated output appears as normal prose containing words such as *hope*, *bottle*, *spiral*, *fog*, *ink*, and *snow*.
 However, this text is not meant to be read as a meaningful paragraph.
 Each word represents an encrypted byte value, and the sequence of words preserves the encrypted shellcode data.

 During decryption, the tool performs the reverse process:

-1.Convert the words back into their corresponding byte values.
+1. Convert the words back into their corresponding byte values.
-2.Reconstruct the encrypted shellcode byte stream.
+2. Reconstruct the encrypted shellcode byte stream.
-3.Use the same password and stream cipher settings (RC4) to decrypt the data.
+3. Use the same password and stream cipher settings (**RC4**) to decrypt the data.
-4.Recover the original shellcode exactly as it was before encryption.
+4. Recover the original shellcode exactly as it was before encryption.

 This technique transforms shellcode into human-readable text, making the payload appear less suspicious than a raw hexadecimal byte array while still allowing the original shellcode to be reconstructed when the correct password and cipher settings are supplied.

-**Note**: Only English words should be used in the secret sentence.
+> **Note:** Only English words should be used in the secret sentence.
 Non-English characters (Chinese, Japanese, Arabic, emojis, etc.) may cause encoding or parsing issues and can break the encryption/decryption process.
 Use standard English ASCII text for reliable results.

 ### Encrypted Text